Non-metricity signatures on the Higgs boson signal strengths at the LHC: Ricci-based Gravity Theories and EFTs

 \section{Ricci-based Gravity Theories and EFTs}

 As it was recently pointed out \cite{Latorre:2017uve,Delhom:2019wir,Olmo:2022rhf,Afonso:2018bpv}, there is a broad class of higher-order curvature theories that are characterized by non-trivial non-metricity tensors.
-In these studies, for a broad subset of the previously mentioned theories i.e., Ricci-based gravity theories, it was found that the presence of non-metricity can induce perturbative effective interactions for fields with spin 0, 1/2 and 1.
-Within this class, there is a sub-class formed by projective-invariant RBG theories, that only include the symmetric part of the Ricci tensor.\footnote{It has been shown that, introducing the antisymmetric part of the Ricci tensor, generates ghostly degrees of freedom which present additional physical complications\cite{PhysRevD.33.2756,JOHNSTON1988721,Woodard:2015zca,BeltranJimenez:2019acz} and we shall not consider such cases in our analysis.} The action, for this last sub-class of RBG theories, can be generically written as
+In these studies, for a broad subset of the previously mentioned theories i.e., Ricci-based gravity theories, where non-metricity is sourced by local energy-momentum densities that cannot be gauged away by a projective transformation, it was found that the presence of non-metricity can induce perturbative effective interactions for fields with spin 0, 1/2 and 1.
+Within this class, there is a sub-class formed by projective-invariant RBG theories, that only include the symmetric part of the Ricci tensor.\footnote{It has been shown that, introducing the antisymmetric part of the Ricci tensor, generates ghostly degrees of freedom which present additional physical complications\cite{PhysRevD.33.2756,JOHNSTON1988721,Woodard:2015zca,BeltranJimenez:2019acz,BeltranJimenez:2020sqf} and we shall not consider such cases in our analysis.} The action, for this last sub-class of RBG theories, can be generically written as